kstenerud/concise-encoding/cte-specification.md

  * Only the fractional seconds field is optional.
 All other fields are mandatory.
  * The allowed formats are more restricted.

-Like ISO 8601, the date and time components are separted by a capital `T`, and have optional fractional seconds.
+Like ISO 8601, the date and time components are separted by a capital `T`.

 General format: